NihilBabu/agent-x/README.md

-# Data collectore for log aggregation
+# Data Collector for log aggregation